TOUR MAPS

 The only underground vault at Mount Bethel Cemetery – final resting place of Christian Kauffman – is located here.

-Bordered by Bethel Street, Section C includes a cross-section of people whose stories reflect the challenges of daily living .
+Bordered by Bethel Street, Section C includes a cross-section of people whose stories reflect the challenges of daily life in Columbia .

-Local politicians and businessmen and their families, including the Christian Hershey and James Perrottet families, are among those buried in this section.
+Local politicians and businessmen and their families, including the Christian Hershey and James Perrottet families, are buried Section D.

 One of the features of Section E is Veteran’s Row, a swath of plots purchased by County Commissioners for veteran burials.